 - Keeping water running while brushing teeth or shaving, which is an unnecessary waste of water flow.

-By limiting water consuming behaviors and learning alternative methods of water use, you can significantly lower your water bill and resource efficiency.
+By limiting water-wasting behaviors, you can significantly lower your water bill and resource efficiency.

 To learn more about the many factors that affect your water bill and usage, as well as what you can do to limit your consumption and save money, contact Express Sewer & Drain today.
 Our plumbing and water pipe professionals are available to assist you with all of your Sacramento home plumbing repair and replacement needs.